By Winfred Quek · CEA R073319H · Published 3 July 2026

 The masterplan.
 The 176 hectare Turf City plan includes retail, schools, healthcare, heritage conservation and Bukit Timah's first HDB flats in around 40 years.
 A leasehold buyer with a 2030s exit horizon is effectively renting exposure to the strongest years of that transformation, which is precisely the window a 99 year lease serves well.
 For the broader logic, see what actually makes property appreciate in Singapore.

-There is also a cold economic point buyers should understand: the developer cannot price this like a leasehold discount product even if it wanted to.
-COS.sg calculates that land alone is 48.6% of the launch PSF at S$2,900, which in their words makes lower pricing economically unviable.
-The tenure discount you might expect simply is not available in the primary market.
-It will only ever exist relative to freehold benchmarks, not relative to the developer's own cost base.
+There is also a cold economic point buyers should understand: the developer could not price this like a leasehold discount product even if it wanted to.
+COS.sg calculated that land alone was 48.6% of a S$2,900 psf launch price, which in their words made lower pricing economically unviable, and the actual S$3,140 psf launch average bears that out.
+The tenure discount you might expect simply was not available in the primary market.
+It only exists relative to freehold benchmarks, not relative to the developer's own cost base.

 When it does not make sense